artem-levashov/phpQuery/README.md

 - P'unk Avenue

-"More fixes updates 2018"
+## "More fixes updates 2018"
-I tried to include all fixes of all brunches until today.
+1. I tried to include all fixes of all brunches until today.
-I removed multibyte string Functions.
+2. I removed multibyte string Functions.
+3. Included the file jphpQuery.php that can be used alone.

 - Johntor 2018